DineshChandraP/Apexon/Projects.md

 - [Problems and Challenges](#Problems/Challenges.....)
 - [Role](#Role.....)
 ## UserStories.....
+- As a Application owner, I want to receive automated email alerts for critical system events so that I can respond quickly to issues.
+- As a Project Manager, I want to monitor the effectiveness of the alert system in reducing downtime and improving response times.
 ## Stakeholders.....
+- Project Managers: Overseeing the implementation of the alert system and its impact on operations.
+- End Users: Individuals affected by system downtime who need timely notifications.
 ## Problems/Challenges.....
+- Email Delivery Issues: Ensuring that alerts are reliably delivered without being filtered as spam or failing to send.
+- Configuration Complexity: Managing the configuration of the JAR file, BAT file, and Windows Task Scheduler can be complex and error-prone.
+- System Resource Utilization: Balancing the monitoring frequency with system performance to avoid excessive resource consumption.
+- Monitoring Coverage: Ensuring that all critical system events are monitored and that alerts are sent for the appropriate conditions.
+- User Training: Ensuring that system administrators are trained to manage and troubleshoot the alert system.
 ## Role.....
 - Developed an automated email alert system to notify teams of job failures in the Loftware labeling application.
 - Developed an email alert system to notify when the application service on the deployed server is down or not in running state.